IntegroLabs/hicetnunc/public/languages/documents/terms-en.md

 # Community Manifesto & Code of Conduct

 These documents were started during the hic et nunc hicathon and got worked on since then by the Teia community.
-It has not been voted on yet.

-If you want to add ideas/feedback - [feel free to add an annotation to the passage you want to discuss or write your feedback at the very end of this doc](https://docs.google.com/document/d/13QvryUcCTk0KpROMsRUk3IYf3eK_jYkH63XDmzijj7Q/edit#heading=h.c5i4goenb5ku).
+Those are “living documents” and have not been voted on yet but will be put in place until approved by consensus.

 ALL CURRENTLY AVAILABLE (outdated) TRANSLATIONS CAN BE FOUND HERE:[https://drive.google.com/drive/folders/1tNPXJVzWeVV2Yrfb7WbJGnYudRMblyMk](https://drive.google.com/drive/folders/1tNPXJVzWeVV2Yrfb7WbJGnYudRMblyMk)